lenamuit/Test_Singleton/README.md

 ## III.
 Conclusion
 As you see, this solution is very simple to implement in your project.
 And it's very effective.
+(I hope) The key of this solution is [dagger](https://github.com/square/dagger).
+I love [dagger](https://github.com/square/dagger).
+It's the dependency injector framework built for Android.
+You can read more about dagger here https://github.com/square/dagger.
-(I hope) If you have any questions or idea, please give me an issue.
+If you have any questions or idea, please give me an issue.
 You are welcome !
 Thank you.